ridiculous/duck_puncher/README.md

 [].tap_tap
 ```

-Or if you want to apply punches to individual objects, you can ommit the `:class` option and just specify the name of
+When punching instances, the `:class` option can be omitted, but the name of the punch is required:
-the punch when you use it:

 ```ruby
 DuckPuncher.punch! :Object, only: :punch